Jdka1/Jdka1/README.md

 # Hi! 👋

 I'm [Aryan](https://web-card-eight.vercel.app/) ([Youtube](https://www.youtube.com/@arymehr), [Instagram](https://www.instagram.com/16mmphotos), [LinkedIn](https://www.linkedin.com/in/aryan-mehra/)).
-Interested in 📸 photography and 🌎 geography.
+Love 📸 photography and 🌎 geography and travel.
 Currently trying to keep up with new advancements in AI and learn more about what the future holds 🚀

 <br>